Almost contact 5-folds are contact: Horizontal Deformation I

-{\bf Proof of Proposition \ref{cor:defo_curve}.} Trivialize the vertical contact fibration using Lemma~\ref{lem:first_def1}.
-Choose the coordinates in the trivialization in such a way that the curves which provide the lift of $\phi^*\partial_s$ have at most one of the ends in the fibres over the $0$--skeleton.
+{\bf Proof of Proposition \ref{cor:defo_curve}.} Use Lemma~\ref{lem:first_def1} to ensure that the parallel transport along the lift of $\partial_s$ is by contactomorphisms.
+Choose the $s$--coordinate in the neighborhood $\mathbb{S}$ in such a way that the curves which provide the lift of $\phi^*\partial_s$ either have at most one of the ends in the fibres over a small neighborhood of the $0$--skeleton or are contained therein.
 See Figure \ref{fig:convex}.
-This allows us to choose a compact set $G$ containing the fibres over the two endpoints plus a neighborhood of the boundary of all the fibers such that the intersection of $G$ with any such arc is connected.
+This allows us to choose a compact set $G$ containing the fibres over the two endpoints plus a neighborhood of the boundary of all the fibres such that the intersection of $G$ with any such arc is connected.
 There might be the need to progressively shrink the neighborhoods of the fibres over the $0$--skeleton.
-Apply Lemma~\ref{lem:contactness_condition} to produce a contact structure in a neighborhood of the fibres over $1$--skeleton without perturbing the existing contact structure in a small neighborhood of fibres over the endpoints.$ \Box$
+Apply Lemma~\ref{lem:contactness_condition} to produce a contact structure in a neighborhood of the fibres over the $1$--skeleton without perturbing the existing contact structure in a small neighborhood of fibres over the endpoints.$ \Box$